-Ileus (paralysis of the bowel) and small bowel obstruction:
+Ileus (Paralysis of the Bowel) and small bowel obstruction:

 Sometimes the bowel is slow to start working after surgery (ileus) or can be obstructed.

 If this happens the bowel may need to be rested and a drip (a tube into a vein in your arm) is used to replace fluids (instead of drinking).

-In addition, you may need a nasogastric tube (tube in your nose which passes into your stomach) which in most cases will prevent vomiting.
+You may also need a nasogastric tube (tube in your nose which passes into your stomach) which in most cases will prevent vomiting.
 These will remain in place until the bowel recovers.